syncfusion-content/blazor-docs/blazor/stock-chart/axis-types.md

 <!-- markdownlint-disable MD033 -->

-Logarithmic axis uses logarithmic scale and it is very useful in visualizing data, when it has numerical values in both lower order of magnitude (eg: 10<sup>-6</sup>) and higher order of magnitude (eg: 10<sup>6</sup>) and set the [ValueType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartAxis.html#Syncfusion_Blazor_Charts_StockChartAxis_ValueType) of axis to `Lograthmic`.
+Logarithmic axis uses logarithmic scale and it is very useful in visualizing data, when it has numerical values in both lower order of magnitude (eg: 10<sup>-6</sup>) and higher order of magnitude (eg: 10<sup>6</sup>) and set the [ValueType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChartAxis.html#Syncfusion_Blazor_Charts_StockChartAxis_ValueType) of axis to `Logarithmic`.

 ```cshtml
 @using Syncfusion.Blazor.Charts